engrit-illinois/Audit-MisconfiguredGpos/README.md

   - A second check for which GPOs are unlinked.
   - Whether each matching GPO has any _disabled_ links, and whether _all_ of a given GPO's links are disabled.
     - A tally of how many such GPOs were found.
-  - Whether each matching GPO has User or Computer settings enabled but not configured, or configured but not enabled.
+  - Whether each matching GPO has Computer or User settings enabled but not configured, or configured but not enabled.
     - A tally of how many such GPOs were found.

-### -GetDuplicates
-Optional switch.
-Ignored if `-GetFullReports` is not specified.
-If specified, the full GPO reports of matching GPOs will be parsed to identify GPOs which have identical settings.
-This individually checks each matching GPO against each other matching GPO and compares their Computer settings and User settings.
-As such, this can take a while.
-Each GPO will be given a `_DuplicateComputerGpos`, `_DuplicateUserGpos`, and `_DuplicateBothGpos` property, which contain an array of the DisplayNames of the other GPOs which have settings that duplicate the settings in the respective section of the GPO.
-An overall count of the different kinds of duplicate GPOs is also added to the returned object, along with the other counts.
+  - Whether each matching GPO has Computer of User settings which are identical to other matching GPOs.
+    - A tally of how many such GPOs were found.

 ### -Csv
 Optional string.